Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

      & - \log\left( \frac{p(y=1)}{p(y=0)} \right)
 \end{align}

+For the derivation, see Appendix C of the original paper [1].
 Our proposed neural network is trained to explicitly calculate the TANDEM formula to provide the sequential likelihood ratio estimation.
-Below is the estimated likelihood trajectories of example 2.
+We trained the neural network with live and spoof faces like Example 2 (to be precise, we used an infrared channel of facial images) so that the network can sequentially estimate the LLR from the data series.
+Below is the calculatd likelihood trajectories of Example 2.

 <div align="center">
 <img src ="./spoofing_LLR.png" width=75%>
 </div>

 The conceptual figure of the proposed neural network is presented below.
-The network explicitly calculate the TANDEM formula.
 At the training phase, we adopted a novel loss function, LLLR, to minimize Kullback-Leibler Divergence [3] between the estimated and the true LLRs.
+For the detail, see Section 4 of the original paper [1].

 <div align="center">
 <img src ="./SPRT_concept.png">